top of page

 Tsunamis generated by great subduction earthquakes are among the most devastating natural hazards.
 The challenge is speed: reliable warnings must be issued within minutes of rupture onset, often when only sparse data are available.
 This is especially urgent for the Cascadia subduction zone in the Pacific Northwest, where coastal communities are at high risk during the next large earthquake and tsunami.

 In a recent study, we present a tsunami digital twin framework that couples physics-based earthquake and tsunami simulations with real-time Bayesian inference.
-Running on leadership-class supercomputers, including El Capitan, the world’s largest publicly accessible system, the framework continuously assimilates new observations and updates tsunami forecasts on the fly.
-Within minutes, thousands of plausible scenarios are evaluated, yielding probabilistic predictions of tsunami height and arrival time.
+Running on leadership-class supercomputers, including El Capitan, the world’s largest publicly accessible system, the framework continuously assimilates new observations and updates tsunami forecasts on the fly, yielding probabilistic predictions of tsunami height and arrival time within seconds.

 This represents a fundamental shift: from static precomputed scenario catalogs to a dynamic and adaptive early warning system.
 Demonstrated for Cascadia, the digital twin shows how uncertainty quantification and extreme-scale computing can overcome longstanding barriers to rapid tsunami source characterization.
 The project brings together computational scientists and geophysicists and has been recognized as an ACM Gordon Bell Prize Finalist at SC’25 (https://sc25.supercomputing.org).
 Next, we plan to explore optimal experimental design to guide the placement of future seafloor sensors, including emerging technologies such as seafloor distributed acoustic sensing (DAS), and to extend our digital twin framework to other regions, starting with Japan’s offshore S-Net observatory.